 Congress can help end the preventable deaths of moms and kids.
 Let’s make sure they do.

-Unfortunately, that’s not the case in many parts of the world.
-It’s 2018, but about 11 children under the age of 5 are still dying every minute — mostly from treatable causes like diarrhea and pneumonia.
+It’s 2018, but in low-income countries around the world, about 11 children under the age of 5 are still dying every minute — mostly from treatable causes like diarrhea and pneumonia.

 This is an infuriating problem – and like so many things, it might seem too big and overwhelming to fix.
 But it’s not.
 In fact, it’s one of the few issues that members of Congress from both parties can get behind.